Tantra: Pure Vision and Physical Exercises

 Can Visualization Help with Dealing with Disturbing Emotions?

-Well I think that we need to remember that Buddhism is very rich in many methods.
-And the method of trying to see everything in a pure form is something which is quite difficult to apply in very challenging situations where we have strong disturbing emotions, particularly of anger.
-There are methods to work with that anger that we can apply from tantra, that are suggested by tantra.
-Like, for instance, redirecting that anger at the self-cherishing attitude which says, “I want to go to sleep.
-I’m more important than you who want to play music.”
-Or, as in the case of my apartment, the people sitting outside at tables at the cafe underneath my apartment, talking until three o’clock in the morning.
-And we can use that angry energy, to direct it against the self-cherishing – as is suggested in the Wheel of Sharp Weapons, this mind-training (lojong) or attitude-training text – to see that I’m just being very selfish, self-centered, and so on.
-But of course doing that with an understanding of voidness.
-It’s not as though we are beating ourselves because we think of ourselves as a truly existent solid “me,” therefore our anger is really a disturbing emotion, therefore we’re beating ourselves – “I’m so terrible” – and we feel guilty, and so on.
+We can use that angry energy to direct it against the self-cherishing – as is suggested in the Wheel of Sharp Weapons, this mind-training (lojong) or attitude-training text – to see that we’re just being very selfish, self-centered, and so on.
+But of course, doing that with an understanding of voidness.
+It’s not as though we are beating ourselves because we think of ourselves as a truly existent solid “me,” therefore, our anger is really a disturbing emotion, and therefore we’re beating ourselves – “I’m so terrible” – and we feel guilty, and so on.
 We certainly don’t want to do that.
 That’s not the application here.
-But rather we want to use the strong energy, the forceful energy of that anger, remove from it – like with a filter – filter out the confusion and grasping for true existence, but use that elevated energy to smash through the self-cherishing attitude.
+Rather we want to use the strong energy, the forceful energy of that anger, remove from it – like with a filter – filter out the confusion and grasping for true existence, but use that elevated energy to smash through the self-cherishing attitude.

-So you find some sort of solution.
+We find some sort of solution.
 The main thing is not to get angry.
-Visualizing them as Buddhas, and mandalas, and mantras, and so on, I find very difficult in that situation.
-In fact I must admit it never even enters my mind to use that method.
+Visualizing them as Buddhas, mandalas and mantras, and so on, I find very difficult in that situation.
+In fact, I must admit, it never even enters my mind to use that method.
 That’s why we have many other methods that we can use.
-There’s of course the mahamudra method, which is also extremely difficult to apply, which is to just see this as the arising of a mental hologram and no big deal.
+There’s, of course, the mahamudra method, which is also extremely difficult to apply, which is to just see this as the arising of a mental hologram and that it’s no big deal.
 What’s the difference between hearing loud noise and hearing the sound of our loved ones saying nice things to us?
 It’s just a sound.
 That also can help us not to get angry, but it’s not going to necessarily enable us to fall asleep.

-The point is to not get angry, because that’s the real suffering.
-And the fact that we lie there and continue to try to fall asleep with the noise, when we’re not quite capable of doing that, is ignorance.
+The point is to not get angry because that’s the real suffering.
+The fact that we lie there and continue to try to fall asleep with the noise, when we’re not quite capable of doing that, is ignorance.
 That’s stubbornness.
 “I have to have my way!”
-And if there is no other place that you can move to in your apartment that is more quiet, you have to think of a better solution – of trying to find a better place to live, if you can.
+If there is no other place that you can move to in your apartment that is quieter, you have to think of a better solution, of trying to find a better place to live, if you can.
 Earplugs aren’t that effective.
 I’ve tried them.
 They’re not that effective.
 It dulls the sound; it doesn’t eliminate the sound.

 The Application of Pure Vision